Marpesia

 In ancient Greek and Roman legendary history, Marpesia (Greek: Μαρπησία "Snatcher"; sometimes wrongly spelled Marthesia) was Queen of the Amazons with Lampedo ("burning torch"), her sister, as a co-ruler.
 They ruled with Hippo ("horse") after the death of Lysippe.

 Marpesia was one of the rulers who helped establish the Greek city of Ephesus.
-She also established a city in the Caucasus Mountains referred to as the Rock of Marpesia or the Marpesian Cliff.
-Alexander the Great sometime later built gates there which were called the Caspian Gates.
-This was an area on the Thermodon River in Cappadocia.
-Marpesia and Lampedo extended the Amazon influence to Europe and greater Asia Minor, becoming an object of terror to that part of the world.

-Marpesia was succeeded by her daughters Orithyia and Antiope (some sources add Synope) after she was killed in battle during a sudden invasion by Asian barbarians.

 In Giovanni Boccaccio’s Famous Women, a chapter is dedicated to Lampedo and Marpesia.